Kelvinlby/GpuMonitor/README.md

   endif()
 endif()
 ```
-> Please use 'rocm_smi.h' in this project to avoid errors when linking libraries.
+> 1. Please use 'rocm_smi.h' in this project to avoid errors when linking libraries.
+> 2. Move 'amd/ROCMconfig.cmake' to your custom cmake module path